xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Only the Owner or Admins of an organization can do this.

-### View Pending Invitations
+### View pending invitations

-Unless your team members accept the invitations, you can check all pending invitations on the **Manage Users** page.
+You can check all pending invitations on the **Manage Users** page.

 > Notes:
 >
-> You can withdraw the invitation by removing the email address in the **Pending Invitations** section.
+> You can withdraw pending invitations by removing the email address in the **Pending Invitations** section.

 ### View the member list